Robert Spencer (musician)

-Robert "Bobby" Spencer is an American singer-songwriter.
+Robert Spencer is an American singer-songwriter.
 He was the lead singer for The Cadillacs and Crazy Elephant and wrote the song "My Boy Lollipop", made popular by Millie Small.

 Career

 "My Boy Lollipop"

 In 1956, Spencer wrote the popular song "My Boy Lollipop".
 Robert would lose the rights to the song in a card game.
 The winner of the rights was then offered $100 by Morris Levy, a record executive, to have the rights to himself.
 Levy then showed the lyrics to Gaetano Vastola, a mobster who also worked as a concert promoter, who got a fourteen-year old girl, Barbie Gaye, to record it.

 Levy removed Spencer's name from the credits to avoid any royalties going to him and even if "Robert Spencer" was credited to any "My Boy Lollipop" singles, Levy would claim that it was his pseudonym.
 Originally sang by Barbie Gaye, the cover best associated with "My Boy Lollipop" would be that of Millie Small's version in 1964, whose version went to number two in the US in 1964.